Forensic Schedule Analysis Training Programme

 - Face to face training course

-- 2 day programme over weekend
+- 2 day weekend programme

 A Forensic Schedule Analysis will determine the root cause of project delays and its effect on the suggested schedule by using an established schedule analysis technique appropriate for the particular project under analysis.
 Forensic schedule analysis determines how specific events impact a project schedule.